-21 See the ANSI "Conflict of Interest Policy" for more information, available at: https://www.ansi.org/Accreditation/product-certification/DocumentDetail?DRId=728

-- groups if it is not provided initially.
-Such a group can provide additional information or evidence to the technical reviewer during the desk review or field visit process. - When designing and preparing for an effective multi-stakeholder technical review process, consider the following points:

-- The effectiveness of the technical review will be enhanced by consulting a broad range of stakeholders and providing effective opportunities for them to provide feedback on the assessment report (i.e., the more feedback is received, and the more this feedback is addressed in the report, the more the technical review will help to enhance the credibility of the report).
-Design the technical review process to be as inclusive as possible. - The assessment report being reviewed should be provided to stakeholders well in advance of the opportunities to provide feedback to enable stakeholders to discuss and prepare their feedback, especially where consultations will be conducted through representatives of stakeholder groups.
-Provide reports in a language and format that is understood by stakeholders.
-Refer to the ICAT Stakeholder Participation Guidance Chapter 8 for guidance on designing and conducting consultations, and sharing reports with stakeholders. - Stakeholders are likely to be more open in providing honest, and potentially negative, feedback if the consultations are facilitated by people independent of the organisers of the stakeholder participation process.
-Consider the relative advantages of an evaluation process led by the reviewer and a multi-stakeholder assessment that may include the organisers of the participation processes (such as government), or potentially combining approaches, taking into account the country context and the level of trust between stakeholders.

-The ICAT Stakeholder Participation Guidance provides information, such as how to identify different stakeholder groups, how to provide them with information, how to engage them in multi-stakeholder bodies through consultations and through feedback and grievance redress mechanisms, and when to engage them in the technical review process.
+- Stakeholder Participation Guide Chapter 8 for guidance on designing and conducting consultations, and sharing reports with stakeholders. - Stakeholders are likely to be more open in providing honest, and potentially negative, feedback if the consultations are facilitated by people independent of the organizers of the stakeholder participation process.
+Consider the relative advantages of an evaluation process led by the - 6 reviewer and a multi-stakeholder assessment that may include the organizers of the participation 7 processes (such as government), or potentially combining approaches, taking into account the - 8 country context and the level of trust between stakeholders. - 9 The ICAT Stakeholder Participation Guide provides information, such as how to identify different - 10 stakeholder groups, how to provide them with information, how to engage them in multi-stakeholder - 11 bodies through consultations and through feedback and grievance redress mechanisms, and when to - 12 engage them in the technical review process.